How do you deal with a rebellious child? It is your duty as a parent to make sure that your child is always disciplined.

-3. Respond with anger when they need correction.
+3. Don’t respond with anger when your kids need correction.

 Constantly responding to our kids in anger is an almost SURE way to lose their heart, opening the door for rebellion to begin.
 We can’t expect our kids to even WANT a relationship with us, when we constantly push them away with our anger.

-4. Enforce rules with discipline when you have little or no relationship with the child.
+4. Don’t enforce rules with discipline when you have little or no relationship with the child.

 RULES WITHOUT RELATIONSHIP BREED REBELLION